d4kash/flutter_localization/README.md

 import 'package:flutter/material.dart';
 import 'package:flutterlocalizationsample/application_localizations.dart';

-class ApplicationLocalizationsDelegate extends LocalizationsDelegate<ApplicationLocalizations> {
+class ApplicationLocalizationsDelegate extends LocalizationsDelegate<AppLocalizations> {
   // This delegate instance will never change (it doesn't even have fields!)
   // It can provide a constant constructor. const ApplicationLocalizationsDelegate();